 Teachers and specialized instructional support personnel who are prepared and qualified to deliver high-quality, evidence-based, individualized instruction and support services

-Promoting a culture of high expectations for all students is a fundamental goal of the Common Core State Standards.
+Promoting a culture of high expectations for all students is a fundamental goal of the Massachusetts Curriculum Frameworks.
 In order to participate with success in the general curriculum, students with disabilities, as appropriate, may be provided additional supports and services, such as:

 Instructional supports for learning based on the principles of Universal Design for Learning (UDL), which foster student engagement by presenting information in multiple ways and allowing for diverse avenues of action and expression: UDL is defined by the Higher Education Opportunity Act (PL 110-135) as “a scientifically valid framework for guiding educational practice that (a) provides flexibility in the ways information is presented, in the ways students respond or demonstrate knowledge and skills, and in the ways students are engaged; and (b) reduces barriers in instruction, provides appropriate accommodations, supports, and challenges, and maintains high achievement expectations for all students, including students with disabilities and students who are limited English proficient”

-Instructional accommodations (Thompson, Morse, Sharpe & Hall, 2005) changes in materials or procedures which do not change the standards but allow students to learn within the framework of the Common Core
+Instructional accommodations (Thompson, Morse, Sharpe & Hall, 2005): changes in materials or procedures which do not change the standards but allow students to learn within the framework of the general curriculum

-Assistive technology devices and services to ensure access to the general education curriculum and the Common Core State Standards
+Assistive technology devices and services to ensure access to the general education curriculum and the Massachusetts standards for ELA and literacy

 Some students with the most significant cognitive disabilities will require substantial supports and accommodations to have meaningful access to certain standards in both instruction and assessment, based on their communication and academic needs.
-These supports and accommodations should ensure that students receive access to multiple means of learning and opportunities to demonstrate knowledge, but at the same time retain the rigor and high expectations of the Common Core State Standards.
+These supports and accommodations should ensure that students receive access to multiple means of learning and opportunities to demonstrate knowledge, but at the same time retain the rigor and high expectations of the Curriculum Framework.

 References: Individuals with Disabilities Education Act (IDEA), 34 CFR §300.34 (a).
 (2004).